tuzzoo/capgem_nn/README.md

 The pipeline definition is present in ![](./azure-pipelines-1.yml).
 It can be executed via Azure DevOps and requires Terraform extension to be installed there and a Service Connection to Azure Resource Manager scoped for Subscription added to the Azure DevOps Project Settings.
 To deploy the infrastructure create/ go to the Azure DevOps pipeline !["Terraform init and apply pipeline"](https://dev.azure.com/tuz-azuretests/NN23%20DAP%20Test%20Assignment/_build?definitionId=34) and trigger it manualy.
-At the moment event-baed triggers are disabled.
+At the moment event-based triggers are disabled.

-###Application code deployment
+### Application code deployment

-##Troubleshooting
+## Troubleshooting

 - The ApplyJob of the Infrastructure Pipeline may fail if the Azure DevOps Service Connection identity principal doesn't have the RBAC management permissions (only required for creating azurerm_role_assignment resource).
 Alternatively you can apply this resource from your local Terraform instance, when authenticated with the Subscription "Owner" identity.
 - The FunctionApp takes a couple minute to pull the image from ContainerRegistry and start up the container.
 Be patient.
 You can monitor the progress in the "Deployment / Logs" section of the FunctionApp in Azure Portal.
 - Make sure that the FunctionApp application setting "WEBSITES_PORT" (in our solution = 5000 ) matches the port number exposed by Docker in the Application code (check the ![Dockerfile](https://github.com/tuzzoo/python-sample-vscode-flask-tutorial/blob/main/Dockerfile) section: